 What makes you different than other therapists/psychologists/counselors, etc.?

 Our approach is designed for the male brain.
 As many parents have learned traditional “talk therapy”/counseling is not designed for boys which is why many boys become adverse to participating in therapy.
 Furthermore, typical counseling was not designed for individuals with neurodevelopmental challenges such as ADHD.
 Our approach is about teaching practical skills and strategies, not talking about feelings week after week.
 We integrate cognitive behavior therapy techniques into a structured but informal approach.

-Families travel from throughout the Philadelphia area and South Jersey to work with us because our skill-building approach to treating ADHD and related challenges is a vast departure from traditional therapy.
-Our approach to addressing lagging executive functioning, social and emotional regulation skills is practical and concrete.
+Families travel from throughout the area to work with us because our skill-building approach to address ADHD, social skills, executive functioning is a refreshing change from traditional therapy.
+Our approach to addressing lagging executive functioning, social skills and emotional regulation skills is practical and concrete.
 We work with many boys who are resistant to treatment because of their previous experiences in therapy and social skills groups.